 Bindle & Keep917-740-5002; bindleandkeep.com

-These Brooklyn-based bespoke tailors come to your place for fittings, so you can rest assured they’ll be completely focused on the task at hand.
-Every suit is made to order, from the fabric to the stitching color and lining.
-From $695.
+These Brooklyn-based bespoke tailors make every suit to order, from the fabric choice to the stitching color and lining.
+From $795.
+By appointment only.

-This American classic offers a number of traditional styles of suits that can be personalized for the groom ($598 to $1,900).
-Tuxes run from $798 to $1,900.
-Alterations take up to a week. (good value)cesareattolini.com
+This American classic offers a number of traditional styles of suits that can be personalized for the groom ($698 to $2,100).
+Tuxes run from $798 to $2,100.
+Alterations take up to a week. (good value)ctshirts.com

-The classic Jermyn Street shirtmaker carries oxfords (from $450) and dress shirts (from $139) in almost every shade imaginable.
-Lively ties abound (from $49 to $85); jackets start at $650.(good value)dinobaldini.com
+The classic Jermyn Street shirtmaker carries dress shirts (from $99) in almost every shade imaginable.
+Lively ties abound (from $49 to $85); suits start at $399.(good value)